-2. in 1981, a Turkish man shot Pope John Paul II four times but didn't kill him.
+2. In 1981, a Turkish man named Mehmet Ali Ağca shot Pope John Paul II four times but didn't kill him.
 After the Pope recovered, he visited the assassin in prison forgave him.
 The assassin was pardoned at the Pope's request and 33 years after his crime, he visited Vatican City and laid flowers on the Pope's tomb.

 3. After large animals went extinct, such as the mammoth, avocados had no method of seed dispersal, which would have lead to their extinction without early human farmers.

 4. Adam Driver (Kylo Ren in Star Wars: The Force Awakens) is an Ex-Marine and founder of Arts in the Armed Forces.
 The AITAF provide high-quality theater programming for active duty service members, veterans, and their families.

 5. McDonald's Monopoly was actually rigged for many years.
 The man who oversaw the distribution of game pieces would give high-value ones to friends and split the reward.

 After the assassination of John F. Kennedy in 1963, Martin Luther King Jr. said to his wife, "This is what is going to happen to me also.
 I keep telling you, this is a sick society."

 7. The founder of Bitcoin is someone called Satoshi Nakamoto.
 Nobody knows who he is, what his real name is or where he lives.
 He holds 1 million bitcoins, equivalent to $1.1 billion